Discovery & Ethnology

 Bringing a universal heritage back to life

 Some buildings, sites, and structures are historical wonders.
-Their very names are legendary and their stories epic and surprising.
+Their names are legendary, and their stories are epic and surprising.

 Yet, these treasures are threatened by wars, financial pressure, property developers, and climate hazards.

-Today, a new breed of archeologists is using modern technologies to bring this universal heritage back to life, turning them into "archeologeeks".
+Today, a new breed of archeologists uses modern technologies to bring this universal heritage back to life, turning them into "archeologeeks".
 They make the impossible possible by bringing these hidden treasures back to life.

 ARMENIA, THE LAND OF NOAH 52’